 Track Your Income

-This likely won’t apply to you if you are a straight W-2 employee, meaning each January your employer mails you a W-2 that you use to file your taxes.
-But if you are self-employed in any way it’s a good idea to track your income.
+This likely won’t apply to you if you are a straight W-2 employee, meaning each January, your employer mails you a W-2 that you use to file your taxes.
+But if you are self-employed in any way, it’s a good idea to track your income.

-This can be updated each time you receive a payment or you can simply add it to your month-end tasks.
+This can be updated each time you receive a payment, or you can simply add it to your month-end tasks.

-Set Up Separate Business Accounts
+Set Up Separate Accounts

-Adjust Your Tax Withholding to Avoid a Tax Refund
+Adjust Your Tax Withholding

-When you are hired for a job, you are asked to fill out a W-4.
-On this form, you instruct your employer how much tax to withhold from your paycheck.
-At the end of the year when you file your taxes the IRS will look at the taxes you’ve already paid, subtract your deductions and determine if you’ve overpaid or underpaid your taxes.
-If you’ve overpaid they will issue you a refund, if you’ve underpaid you must pay into the IRS instead.
+This can be a touchy topic to many, but ultimately, you have to decide the best course of action for you.
+When you complete a W-4, you instruct your employer on how much tax to withhold from your paycheck.
+When you file your taxes at the end of the year, the IRS will look at the taxes you’ve already paid, apply your deductions, and determine if you’ve overpaid or underpaid your taxes.
+If you’ve overpaid, they will issue you a refund; if you’ve underpaid, you must pay the IRS instead.